 This concept is great, because it’s very general, so you can apply it to multiple situations.
 But it lacks some clarity and definition.

-Brian Balfour describes the phenomena more qualitatively and quantitatively: “If your retention curve flattens out, you have product/market fit (Product A).”
-It could be only for 5% of your userbase, but for those, you have product/marketing fit.
-If the app retention curve will drop to zero, you don’t have PM-fit (Product B).
+Brian Balfour describes the phenomena more qualitatively and quantitatively: “If your retention curve flattens out, you have product-market fit (Product A).”
+It could be only for 5% of your user base, but for those, you have product-market fit.
+If the app retention curve will drop to zero, you don’t have good fit (Product B).

 Sean Ellis test

 Sean Ellis, the person who coined the term growth hacker, put this in a more quantitative way a few years back: “I asked users a simple question.

 How would you feel if you could no longer use [the product]?

 - Not disappointed (it isn’t really that useful)